Samoan language: Oratorical register

 Another polite form of speech in "polite" Samoan includes terms and phrases of self-abasement that are used by the speaker in order to show respect and flatter the listener.
-For example when praising the child of another woman, a mother might politely refer to her own children as "ui" (literally, "piglets"); in order to emphasize the beauty of a fine tapa cloth, the presenter might refer to it as a simple "vala" (plain cloth); the weaver of an especially fine mat might call it "launiu" (coconut leaf) or "lā" (sail cloth) in order to not appear boastful.
+For example when praising the child of another woman, a mother might politely refer to her own children as ui (lit. 'piglets'); in order to emphasize the beauty of a fine tapa cloth, the presenter might refer to it as a simple vala ('plain cloth'); the weaver of an especially fine mat might call it launiu ('coconut leaf') or lā ('sail cloth') in order to not appear boastful.
 Overshadowing the dignity or prestige of higher-ranking individuals is a grave offense in Samoan culture, so words are chosen very carefully to express individual feelings in a way that acknowledges relative statuses within social hierarchy.